Read time: 4 mins

 What is social media monitoring?

 Social media monitoring involves scanning and filtering online content for relevant mentions.
-It is used to keep a close eye on what the online community is saying about your brand, product and service.
 It’s a helpful tool for keeping up-to-date with what the online community is thinking about your brand, product or service.

 Keywords: observation, filtering, awareness, spotting problems